edsl/articulos/abundancia_roja.markdown

 abandonment of the project (Castells, 2000; Gerovitch, 2008; Peters, 2012).
-This was not the only twentieth century project of ‘cybernetic revolutionaries’; as remarkable was the attempt by Salvador Allende’s Chilean regime to introduce a more decentralized version of electronic planning, ‘Project Cybersyn’ (Medina, 2005).
+This was not the only twentieth century project of ‘cybernetic revolutionaries’; as remarkable was the attempt by Salvador Allende’s Chilean regime to introduce a more decentralized versión of electronic planning, ‘Project Cybersyn’ (Medina, 2005).
 Led by the Canadian cybernetician Stafford Beer, this was conceived as a system of communication and control that would enable the socialist regime to